Slovak nationality law: Dual citizenship

 Slovakia restricts its nationals from acquiring another citizenship, and upon manifesting an act of will to acquire another (through declaration or any other mode of acquisition), Slovak citizenship is automatically lost.
 Dual citizenship is permitted in all other cases, for instance where a person acquired an additional nationality at birth or through marriage, or if they held the additional citizenship before becoming a Slovak citizen.
 If a citizen of Slovakia holds another citizenship, their Slovak citizenship is considered to be dominant.

-In February 2022, the Slovak government passed a law allowing Slovak citizens living abroad to keep their citizenship when acquiring foreign citizenship.
+In February 2022, the Slovak government passed a law allowing Slovak citizens living abroad to keep their citizenship when acquiring foreign citizenship, if they have lived in the country for which they will gain citizenship for five or more years.

 Citizenship of the European Union

 Because Slovakia forms part of the European Union, Slovak citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Slovak embassy, Slovak citizens have the right to get consular protection from the embassy of any other EU country present in that country.
 Slovak citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.